Best place to find information and services that your council provides...

 When the evidence has been gathered, a report setting out recommendations is produced and presented to the relevant committee.
 Once agreed by the panel, it is submitted to the overview and scrutiny commission for approval.
 The report and recommendations is then presented to the cabinet for consideration.

 If you are interested in getting involved, there are many ways to do so.
 These include:

 Within each work programme there is flexibility so that as the year progress, items can be added to the programme of each committee if the Chair and committee members are in agreement.
 Initial topics for each committee's work programme for 2020/21 includes:

-Council Rest and Recovery; Budget Scrutiny; Procurement of Service Delivery from Third Parties; Council policy for dealing with abuse of staff; financial monitoring reports; and performance reports.
+Council Reset and Recovery; Budget Scrutiny; Procurement of Service Delivery from Third Parties; Council policy for dealing with abuse of staff; financial monitoring reports; and performance reports.

 Children's Services Improvement Plan; Child and Adolescent Mental Health Services; Impact of Covid-19 on Schools; SEND Improvement Plan.

 ASB around Bonfire Night and Halloween; Town Centre Management and Regeneration; Fly tipping and Enforcement Action; Response to National Leasehold Motion; St Helens Library Service; Domestic Abuse.